LonamiWebs/Telethon/readthedocs/extra/advanced-usage/mastering-telethon.rst

         print('Flood waited for', e.seconds)
         quit(1)

-VoIP numbers are very limited, and some countries are more limitted too.
+VoIP numbers are very limited, and some countries are more limited too.

 Chat or User From Messages
 **************************